-Stepping out of the train, I strode towards the closest escalator with a rising feeling of unease.
-After taken up to the station concourse, I was bombarded by gas-masked protestors wearing black all over the place.
-They weren’t protesting inside the concourse—some of them were distributing face masks to whoever crossed their paths, while some others were wandering around the concourse seemingly without an agenda.
+Soon the train doors opened, I strode towards the closest escalator with growing unease.
+At the station concourse, I was immediately bombarded by gas-masked protestors in black everywhere.
+They weren’t protesting but distributing face masks and wandering around without an agenda.
 I didn’t pay more attention.

 It was around 10:30 p.m., I suppose.
-But it didn’t matter.
+It didn’t matter.
 Time lost its effect on me that night.

 On a usual Sunday night, you would see the hustle and bustle of the city with a fair amount of buses and trams passing through that area.

 Alone, I stood at the taxi stand, looking over my shoulder although no danger was in sight.
-Suddenly, the quietness erupted into roaring and chanting from a short distance away.
+Suddenly, the still quietness erupted into roaring and chanting of whom I believe to be protestors from a short distance away.

 Where are these sounds coming from?
 Is anyone getting hurt?
 How bad will it get?
 I couldn’t help but picture all the worst-case scenarios in my head.

-Amid the distant cacophony of protestors and incessant sirens, the taxi stand started to fill with some faces—a male Caucasian, an old lady, some Filipino ladies, and an off-duty pilot.
+Amid the distant cacophony of protestors and incessant sirens, the taxi stand started to fill with new faces—a male Caucasian, an old lady, some Filipino ladies, and an off-duty pilot.

 While the chaos kept building up at a short distance away, there was still no sight of a taxi.
 The line shortened as people started to take off one by one, I believe, for other possible means of transport.

 Clouded by herd instinct, I decided to take off and go home on foot.
 Just as I walked towards the opposite sidewalk, I looked back involuntarily—I saw that everyone else had left except the old lady who was waiting in line behind me earlier.
 I couldn’t drag my eyes away from her frail, diminutive figure.
 I thought to myself, “She can’t be out here alone.
 It’s not safe.”